 Subject to limited exceptions, the defence procurement rules oblige an authority to reject tenders from bidders who have been convicted of certain serious offences (such as bribery, corruption and fraud).
 They also give the authority discretion to exclude bidders on other grounds, such as insolvency or gross professional misconduct.
+The rules expressly permit authorities to consider the same exclusion grounds for sub-contractors, as well as giving them broad rights, for example, to require a supplier to openly compete some of the sub-contracts or to flow down obligations regarding information security.

-The rules expressly permit authorities to consider the same exclusion grounds If the MoD has specific concerns around the robustness of the supply chain (eg, supplier fragility or lack of competition) then it will negotiate contractual provisions with the contractor giving it certain controls or involvement in the supply chain strategy.
+If the MoD has specific concerns around the robustness of the supply chain (eg, supplier fragility or lack of competition) then it will negotiate contractual provisions with the contractor giving it certain controls or involvement in the supply chain strategy.
 Detailed quality assurance requirements will also be included in a contract and will cover fraudulent and counterfeit material.

-22 What export controls limit international trade in defence and security articles?
+What export controls limit international trade in defence and security articles?
 Who administers them?